This is a graph of the organic search traffic for my startup, TINT. Copied straight from google webmaster tools.

 4 Steps to Improve SEO

-Here are the steps I ran through to improve Tint’s SEO.
+Here are the steps I ran through to improve TINT’s SEO.

 Step 0: Do the homework.

-- If you have no experience with SEO, I highly recommend taking a couple days to immerse yourself in basic SEO concepts and techniques as a prerequisite to everything else.
+- If you have no experience with SEO, I highly recommend taking a couple of days to immerse yourself in basic SEO concepts and techniques as a prerequisite to everything else.
 There are many SEO myths that continue to spread as there is no definitive formula to ranking highly.
 Arm yourself with knowledge.

 - Check out SEOmoz’s Beginner’s Guide to SEO.
 A highly recommended guide for beginners that breaks down key SEO concepts in an easily digestible format.